sandy2k25/sill/DEPLOYMENT.md

 2. **Telegram Bot Admin**:
    - Set with `TELEGRAM_BOT_ADMIN_PASSWORD` environment variable
    - Used when interacting with the Telegram bot
+   - To authenticate, message the bot with: `/admin your_password`
    - Required for administrative commands to the bot

 ## Post-Deployment Configuration